 ISQM 2.24 defines the scope.
 The reviewer must discuss significant matters and significant judgments with the engagement partner.
 “Discuss” means an actual conversation about the basis for judgments, not a read-through of the engagement partner’s conclusions.
 The reviewer is not re-performing the audit.
 But the reviewer is evaluating whether the significant judgments are reasonable and supported by the evidence in the file.

 ISQM 2.25 specifies the procedures.
 The reviewer must review selected engagement documentation relating to significant judgments made by the engagement team.
-"Selected" is important.
+“Selected” is important.
+The reviewer doesn’t review every working paper.
 The reviewer focuses on the areas where judgment was exercised and where the risk of material misstatement is highest.
 For a manufacturing company, that might mean the going concern assessment, the inventory valuation, the revenue recognition policy, and the materiality calculation.
-For a financial services entity, it's the expected credit loss model, the fair value hierarchy classifications, and the regulatory capital adequacy assessment.
+For a financial services entity, it’s the expected credit loss model and the fair value hierarchy classifications.

-ISQM 2.27 adds documentation requirements.
-The reviewer must document the procedures performed, the basis for the determination that the reviewer's eligibility requirements were met, and the date and basis for the reviewer's conclusion that no unresolved matters remain.
+ISQM 2.27 adds documentation requirements for the reviewer.
+The reviewer must document the procedures performed and the basis for the determination that eligibility requirements were met.
+The date and basis for the reviewer’s conclusion that no unresolved matters remain must also be recorded.
 The documentation must be completed before the engagement report is dated.
-Not "shortly after."
+Not “shortly after.”
 Before.
+This is the finding that generates the most review notes when an inspector arrives, because the EQR documentation is one of the easiest things to date-stamp wrong.

-Under ISQM 2.28, if the engagement quality reviewer identifies concerns that are not resolved to the reviewer's satisfaction, the engagement report cannot be issued.
+One area firms frequently underestimate is the reviewer’s authority under ISQM 2.28.
+If the engagement quality reviewer identifies concerns that are not resolved to the reviewer’s satisfaction, the engagement report cannot be issued.
 The reviewer has an effective veto.
-This isn't a recommendation or an advisory opinion.
+This isn’t a recommendation or an advisory opinion.
 An unresolved concern raised by the EQR reviewer means the engagement partner cannot override it.
-The firm must have a process under ISQM 1 for resolving disagreements (ISQM 2.29), but until the matter is resolved, the report stays unsigned.
+The firm must have a process under ISQM 1 for resolving disagreements between the engagement partner and the reviewer (ISQM 2.29), but until the matter is resolved, the report stays unsigned.

 The difference between an EQR and a second partner review